nrinaudo/kantan.csv/docs/src/main/tut/parsing.md

 ```

 The thing that stands out is that the first row is a [`DecodeFailure`][DecodeFailure]: tabulate failed to parse it as an
 instance of `CarTuple`.
-That makes sense: our first row is a header and of different type than the others.
-We can just
+That makes sense: our first row is a header and composed of different types than the others.
+We
-skip it by passing `true` to [`asCsvReader`][asCsvReader]:
+can just skip it by passing `true` to [`asCsvReader`][asCsvReader]:

 ```tut
 rawData.asCsvReader[CarTuple](',', true).foreach(println _)